BabylonJS/OldDocumentationSite/content/extensions/ClonerSystem/RandomEffector.md

 Properties | Description
 ------------|-------------
-strength |sets the strength of the generator (range 0 to 1) uniformScale| this flag contols the scaling transformation: true => only one random number is used for position| sets position numbers in the range 0 to {x:number,y:number,z:number}
+strength |sets the strength of the generator (range 0 to 1) uniformScale| true => all scaling directions with one value, false independently scaling position| sets position numbers in the range 0 to {x:number,y:number,z:number}
 scale| sets  the scale numbers in the range 0 to {x:number,y:number,z:number} rotation| sets  the rotation numbers in the range 0 to {x:number,y:number,z:number}